Qiqihar: Early history

-Qiqihar is one of the oldest cities in the northeast of China.
 The region was originally settled by nomadic Daur and Tungus herdsmen.
 The city's original name was Bukui (卜奎), the Chinese transcription of a Dagur word meaning "auspicious".
 The city's oldest mosque, the Bukui Mosque, predates the foundation of the city by seven years.
 During the Imperial Russian eastward advance to the Pacific, Qiqihar became a major garrison center in 1674.
 In 1691, a stronghold was constructed in Qiqihar because the Qing government campaigned against the Mongols.

 Around 1700 it was a centre for Russo-Chinese trade.
 A military depot with barracks and an arsenal was set up there, and many convicted criminals were exiled to the area.
 Heilongjiang Martial was domiciled in Qiqihar City in 1699.
 Qing China had initially intended to keep the far-northern Heilongjiang province as a semi-pastoral area, separate from the wider Chinese agricultural economy, so it did not allow seasonal urban migrants, such as those from Hebei and Shandong who wished to participate in the Qiqihar fur trade, to own farms or develop the land.

 After the Russian Empire seized Outer Manchuria according to the Treaty of Aigun and the Convention of Peking, the Qing decided to lift the various restrictions on settlement that it placed on Northeast China and on Heilongjiang residency in particular, in 1868, 1878, and 1904.
 It enlisted Han Chinese to help to teach the local Solon people farming techniques, provide materials and tax exemptions to convert them from hunting.
 In 1903, the completion of the Chinese Eastern Railway made Qiqihar a centre for communications between China and Russia.
 A network of lines radiating from Qiqihar was extended into the northwestern part of Heilongjiang Province including Jiagedaqi and Manzhouli in the late 1920s.